 She flexed her comedy muscle as Ola in the Arab television dramedy Ayza Atgawiz, and shook audiences with her performance as a young woman who discovers she has leukemia just a few weeks before her wedding in Halawet el-Dunia.
 In 2017, she topped Forbes’ list of “Top Arab Female Actresses”, and has continued to scoop up awards and accolades by the armful – and her position at the top of Arab cinema shows no signs of faltering.

 Others would be comfortable to rest on such auspicious laurels, but not Sabri.
 She often finds herself speaking out on behalf of women in her industry, challenging the status quo, and facing down the backlash.
 Fearless and peerless, the actress is an inspiration to women everywhere for her philanthropic passions and refusal to take a backseat to her male counterparts.
-She is also an ambassador for the World Food Programme and an advocate for Arab cinema on the global stage.
+Additionally, she is an ambassador for the World Food Programme and an advocate for Arab cinema on the global stage.

 Sabri is also an ambassador for IWC Schaffhausen, a Swiss luxury watchmaker with deep ties to the international film industry.
 Given the honor of interviewing the powerhouse actress in Geneva, Savoir Flair explored Sabri’s propensity for taking on challenging roles, her outspoken call for gender parity in the Arab film industry, and her future plans to step behind the lens for the first time.
 Listen in.